curl/everything-curl/curl-future.md

 ![curl future](devgraph-800.png)

-There's no slow down in sight in the curl's future, bugs reported, development pace or how Internet protocols are being developed or updated.
+There's no slowdown in sight in curl's future, bugs reported, development pace or how Internet protocols are being developed or updated.

-We're looking forward to support for more protocols, support for more features within the already supported protocols, more and better APIs for libcurl to allow users to do transfers even better and faster,
+We're looking forward to support for more protocols, support for more features within the already supported protocols, and more and better APIs for libcurl to allow users to do transfers even better and faster.

 The project casually maintains a [TODO](https://curl.haxx.se/docs/todo.html) file holding a bunch of ideas that we could work on in the future.
 It also